aevilla160/IndySCC25/HPL/HPLTuning/whatisdat.md

 * Only used when SWAP = 2
 * How to select:
+  * If look-ahead on: choose at least block size NB = swapping threshold
   * Try to select a threshold of the order of NB chosen (multiples of NB? / NB exactly)
   * Find middle ground
     * Large threshold = will usually use binary exchange